 What are the different Types of Physical Takings?

 There are many different reasons that property can be physically “taken” from the property owner.
 Some of these include the development of:

 - Government Buildings

 Rails to Trails Takings

 One example of a physical taking are Rails to Trails conversions.
 The rails-to-trails Act grants the government the authority to turn abandoned railroads into a system of trails for the public to use recreationally.
 In order to transfer this land, the federal government, through the Rails-to-Trails Act, puts into motion a taking of the abandoned railroad corridors.
 Private property owners adjacent to the land can demand to be fairly paid for that transfer of property since they’re not getting it back.
 If the property owner is not compensated, they can file a lawsuit against the government for just compensation.

 Takings Lawsuits Filed in the U.S. Court of Federal Claims

 Our attorneys practice in the US Court of Federal Claims, which has nationwide jurisdiction over takings claims against the federal government.
 The purpose of the Court of Federal Claims is to decide claims against the federal government.
 The Court of Federal Claims, unlike local federal district courts, only hears claims against the federal government and does not decide criminal cases, lawsuits between companies and individuals, or lawsuits against state or local governments.
 This allows the United States Court of Federal Claims to focus on and have expertise in federal takings cases unmatched by any other court.

 Our Legal Experience in the Court of Federal Claims

-For more than two decades, mctlaw has been extremely active in the United States Court of Federal Claims, continuously representing clients before the Court, working on advisory panels of the Court, and serving in leadership of the Court’s Bar Association.
+For more than two decades, attorneys at mctlaw have been extremely active in the United States Court of Federal Claims, continuously representing clients before the Court, working on advisory panels of the Court, and serving in leadership of the Court’s Bar Association.